scharnk/fast-style-transfer_python-spout-touchdesigner/README.md

 # fast-style-transfer_python-spout-touchdesigner
-This repository is a tensorflow implementation of fast-style transfer in python to be sent into touchdesigner To talk to both programs Spout is required.
+This repository is a tensorflow implementation of fast-style transfer in python to be sent into touchdesigner.
+To talk to both programs Spout is required.
 Commands are written for windows10, linux/mac commands will vary slightly.
+This repo is designed to be a fully packaged tutorial to get everything running for webcam style transfer video in touchdesigner.

 <h2>Dependencies</h2>
 <h3>Set Up for Windows10:</h3>